MengLeZhang/crimeMaps-preReg-code/docs/README.md

   - [x] Please include captions for your Supporting Information files at the end of your manuscript, and update any in-text citations to match accordingly.
 Please see our Supporting Information guidelines for more information: http://journals.plos.org/plosone/s/supporting-information.
   A: Done.
 File names changed and put captions at end of main text.

-- Review one comments
+### Review one comments
-  - [ ] I find the text a bit repetitive.
+  - [x] I find the text a bit repetitive.
 Try to remove some ideas that are mentioned twice.
+  - A: We have cut down the text and avoided repeition of the research design.
+We have moved the technical details for the Snap point and geomasking to Supplement S3 (now renamed to material related to police-uk).
+This should greatly cut down repetition of key ideas.
-  - [ ] Page 16.
+  - [x] Page 16.
 In general, confounders are not properly defined.
 This is unclear.
+  - A: We define the technical term confounders in the research design; this is common term used through the social sciences and health related research.
+We have added a section with examples of confounder in the statistical analysis section.
+We have gone into details in the sensitivity and robustness tests and shown why the location of houses and crimes are the most important confounders in S2.
+We have also clarified what we mean by observed and unobserved confounders in the sensitivity and robustness section.
+We do reiterate that anything can be a confounder (unless proven otherwise).

   - [x] Page 16.
 The definition of "I" and three types of "I" is unclear.
 How is this used later in the text?
 - A : Deleted in main text.
 This definition is used in the S2.